-James David is the HEALing Communities Study (HCS) Project Director at the Columbia University School of Social Work’s (CSSW) Social Intervention Group (SIG).
-He works closely with the HCS Senior Project Director to provide operational guidance and support to the Study.
+James David is the HEALing Communities Study (HCS) Senior Project Director at the Columbia University School of Social Work’s (CSSW) Social Intervention Group (SIG).
+He leads and provides operational guidance and support to the Study.

 Mr. David has project management experience in myriad fields such as healthcare, media, consumer technology, as well as non-profit advancement.

 Most recently, Mr. David worked at NYU Langone Health, serving as Director of Patient Relations and Engagement at the Family Health Centers at NYU Langone, one of the largest Federally Qualified Health Center (FQHC) systems in the United States.
 Concurrently, he oversaw partner relations and engagement for both clinical and community partners for the NYU Langone Brooklyn Performing Provider System (PPS), part of New York State’s Delivery System Reform Incentive Payment (DSRIP) Program.
 The statewide, $8 billion program focused on a 25 percent reduction in avoidable hospital use over five years.